langjam/jam0001/Echoes/README.md

 ```

 ## Dependencies
+* Linux - you must use Linux to compile and run this program.
+Tested on Ubuntu 20.04.
+Not tested with WSL.
 * Git - to clone this repository
 * GNU Make - to build the project
 * GCC - to compile stuff